 Vague or Abused Relationship Descriptions

-This deserves its own section.
+These deserve their own section.
 When students want to talk about a relationship, but they don’t actually understand the relationship (or haven’t thought about it carefully enough), they tend to insert one of several vague (or simply misused) relationship-type phrases.
-Sure, any of these could be used in appropriate, informative ways; however, they’re not.
-Their appearance in student writing always seems to mean, “I really don’t know what’s going on here, but there are two things… maybe they’re variables factors or, like, concepts or something? and they might be, like, I don’t know, something? with each other?
-Therefore, I would prefer never to see the following phrases in a student paper ever again (with exceptions as noted):
+Sure, any of these could be used in appropriate, informative ways; however, they’re often not.
+Their appearance in student writing frequently seems to mean, “I really don’t know what’s going on here, but there are two things… maybe they’re variables factors or, like, concepts or something? and they might be, like, I don’t know, something? with each other?

-Taking into account… (Dear Students: Please, please, please stop saying this.
-It unfailingly indicates that the paper I’m about to read is going to be the logical or grammatical equivalent of dadaist poetry (not that there’s anything wrong with that… if you are a dadaist… and if you’re writing for a poetry class instead of a science class…)
+Taking into account.
+(Dear Students: Please, please, please stop saying this.
+It unfailingly indicates that the paper I’m about to read is going to be the logical or grammatical equivalent of dadaist poetry (not that there’s anything wrong with that… if you are a dadaist… and if you’re writing for a poetry class instead of a science class…).
+There’s nothing technically wrong with this; it’s just that I seem to see it misused or used as filler for ideas or relationships between ideas that the writer clearly does not fully understand about 100% of the time.

-Correlation, Association, Relationship, Difference, Distinction, Discrepancy: These are (conditional) exceptions to my “never write these” demand/rant.
-You need to use these words, and probably fairly often, but students frequently use these very badly–with correlation probably being the most-frequently abused of the group, in my experience.
+Correlation, Association, Relationship, Difference, Distinction, Discrepancy: You need to use these words, and probably fairly often, but writers frequently use these very badly–with correlation probably being the most-frequently abused of the group.
 These are not interchangeable.
-Most of them have clear, technically distinct definitions (e.g., don’t write “correlation” unless there’s an actual correlation coefficient involved), and all of them are unique in connotation.
+Most of them have clear, technically distinct definitions in (psychology) science writing (e.g., don’t write “correlation” unless there’s an actual correlation coefficient involved), and all of them are unique in connotation.
 Learn what these mean, learn what kind of relationship each can validly describe, learn how to use these words to clearly and accurately describe their respective relationships, and learn when not to use them at all.
+I’m quite serious when I advise that you draw a little scatterplot or bar graph or means plot with labeled axes to make sure you’re using these words correctly.
+If you can’t, then don’t use these words (even better, work with the ideas until you really understand them, then use one of these words).